 Cecil B. DeMille’s kitsch-tastic time travel romance is gloriously off-kilter from beginning to end.
 What will a modern flapper do when she is thrown back to cavalier days?
 Confused plotting, bizarre characters and weird situations make this film exceedingly entertaining– just not the way DeMille intended.

 3. The Soul of the Beast

 A circus waif is forced to eat raw meat and pose as a cavewoman so she escapes into the wilds of Canada on her talking elephant named Oscar.
 She is mistaken for the antichrist and ends up falling for a disabled musician with a rabbit named Napoleon.
 Still following?
 I promise you, there has never been a weirder film to come out of mainstream Hollywood.

 Silent movie acting has a bad reputation and it’s a shame because it’s undeserved.
 Usually.
 This French-British production of Sherlock Holmes has some of the most hilariously inept acting of the silent era.
 You will be in stitches from beginning to end.

 This is the holy grail of silent movie badness.
 It is a film so inept on every level that it has gone around the other way and become good.
 Norma Talmadge plays a Native American girl (!) who is chosen to be a “vestal virgin” (!) at the corn festival and is all: “Um, yeah, about that ‘virgin’ part…”

-Highlights of the picture include Wetona speaking in cliched movie Indian dialect and the whole cast running around in circles trying to solve the mystery of Wetona’s lover.
-A very embarrassed Thomas Meighan plays the leading man who finds himself in a shotgun wedding with Wetona.
+Highlights of the picture include Wetona speaking in cliched movie “Indian” dialect and the whole cast running around in circles trying to solve the mystery of Wetona’s lover.
+A very embarrassed Thomas Meighan plays the leading man who finds himself the guest of honor at a shotgun wedding.